 The hospital’s catering team will try to ensure that during your stay in hospital, you will receive appetising and nutritious meals in a clean and welcoming environment.
 As an inpatient you will be provided with three meals a day (with a choice of hot or cold dishes) and drinks at a time agreed by ward staff.
 Your food and drink will be brought to your bedside.

 The Trust provides food 24 hours a day.
 Please let your nurse know if you are hungry, or if you have missed a meal for any reason.
 Drinks, snacks and cereal are always available.
 If you are well enough and check with ward staff, you can also visit the Cliftonville restaurant, situated centrally on Hospital Street.

 Visiting time may vary per ward and it is worth checking with a member of the team to see when visiting hours are on your ward.

 Standard visiting times are:

-The Trust has protected meal times across most of its wards to ensure there is reduced activity at these times, and patients are not disrupted whilst eating.
+The hospital has protected meal times across most of its wards to ensure there is reduced activity at these times, and patients are not disrupted whilst eating.